 \subsection{SPH method}

 Smoothed-particle hydrodynamics is a particle-based numerical method, which has been extensively used for fluid mechanics or deforming domain problems.
-Ghazanfarian et al.~\cite{Ghazanfarian20152} developed the SPH method to solve the DPL/CV-based bioheat model in the non-linear regime.
+Ghazanfarian et al. \cite{Ghazanfarian20152} developed the SPH method to solve the DPL/CV-based bioheat model in the nonlinear regime.
 They found excellent agreement between the results of the SPH method and other numerical techniques.
-However, there is a potential to develop the SPH method to high-dimensional cases for such bioheat non-Fourier problems including multi-physical phenomena.
+However, there is a potential to develop the SPH method for high-dimensional cases for bioheat non-Fourier problems, including coupled physical phenomena.